nagalekha-ramesh-csye6225/webapp/README.md

 # CSYE 6225

 This repository contains an Express.js application designed for a basic health check API endpoint.
-Below is an overview of the files and their functionalities:
+Below is an overview of the files and their functionalities-

 ## Usage: